 Tobacco reduction – community strategies

 Tobacco use is a leading cause of preventable disease and death in Canada.
-In 2012, over 3,800 Albertans died due to tobacco-related illnesses.1
+In 2015, approximately 2780 new cancers diagnosed in Alberta were linked to tobacco smoking1.

 Ways to take action

-All of the evidence-informed strategies are tried, tested and useful strategies that are based on current research.
+All of the strategies below are based on current research, have been tested and shown to work.
 See the methods section for more information on how these strategies were developed.